Romania–Serbia relations: Serbs in Romania

 Serbs in Romania are a recognized ethnic minority group.
 According to the 2021 Census they number 12,026 people and constitute 0.06% of total population of the country.
 Most of Serbs in Romania live in the counties of Arad, Caraș-Severin, Mehedinți, and Timiș, located along the Serbian border.
-Notable examples of Serbian villages in Romania are Șvinița in Mehedinți county (with a 90% Serbian population) and Socol in Caraș-Severin county (with 50% Serbian population).
-The community represents the oldest Serbian community outside of Serbia.
+Notable examples of settlements with Serb ethnic majority include Șvinița in Mehedinți county and Socol in Caraș-Severin county.

 From the late 14th- to the beginning of the 16th century a large number of Serbs lived in Wallachia and Moldavia.
 Following Ottoman expansion in Balkans in the 15th century, Serb mass migrations ensued north into Pannonian Plain.
 Serbian Orthodox monasteries began to be built in the area from the 15th century, including Kusić and Senđurađ built by despot Jovan Branković, and in the 16th century including Bezdin and Hodoș-Bodrog Monastery where built by the Jakšić family.
-During the Ottoman administration of today’s western Romania, the area saw new waves of Serbs arriving.
-Many Serbian Orthodox churches and monasteries were built in the administrative unit Temeşvar Eyalet, which comprised Banat and southern Crișana.
 Serbs constituted a significant portion of the population in Banat during the Ottoman rule.
-In 1594, shortly after the beginning of the Austro-Turkish War (1593–1606), local Serbian and Romanian Orthodox Christians, in the Temeşvar Eyalet, started an uprising against Turkish rule.
-At first, rebels were successful.
-They took the city of Vršac and various other towns in Banat and started negotiations with Prince of Transylvania.
-One of the leaders of the uprising was local Serbian Orthodox Bishop Theodore.
-After the crushing of the uprising in Banat, many Serbs migrated to Transylvania under the leadership of Bishop Teodor; the territory towards Ineu and Teiuș was settled, where Serbs had lived since earlier – the Serbs had their eparchies, opened schools, founded churches and printing houses.
+After the crushing of the Uprising in Banat, many Serbs migrated to Transylvania under the leadership of Bishop Teodor; the territory towards Ineu and Teiuș was settled, where Serbs had lived since earlier – the Serbs had their eparchies, opened schools, founded churches and printing houses.
 The area along the Mureș river in southern Crișana was as well settled by many Serbs and was known as Pomorišje.
 The Great Migrations of the Serbs in 1690 and 1737–39 led to additional settlement of Serbs in today’s western Romania.

-There are numerous Serbian Orthodox churches including several in Timișoara, two in Arad, and at least one in Reșița, Lugoj, Ineu, Buziaş, Cenad, Sânnicolau Mare, Variaș, Pecica, Nădlac, Felnac, Ciacova, Jimbolia, Orşova, Peciu Nou, Moldova Nouă, Deta, and Oravița.
-There are also Serbian Orthodox monasteries including Sveti Đurađ monastery, Bazjaš monastery, and Bezdin Monastery.

 Serbs in Romania have the right to study up to high school and take the baccalaureate exam in their native language.
 One seat in the Chamber of Deputies is reserved for the ethnic Serb minority.